Tylian/XKit/README.md

 XKit
 ====
-XKit is a small extension framework that powers tweaks for Tumblr.
+### XKit is a small extension framework that powers tweaks for Tumblr.

-To run it, get XKit.js and other files on the root, and then the browser-specific files and mush them together.

-Files under Extensions folder is hosted on XKit servers and served to the script on installation, and not needed.
+#### Develop for it
+To develop extensions for XKit, check out the [XKit Wiki](https://github.com/atesh/XKit/wiki).

+#### Get it
+You can go to the [official download page](https://www.xkit.info/download) to get it for Safari, Chrome and Firefox, or try the [unofficial mod](https://xkit-opera.tumblr.com) for Opera.